sebnyawalo/GEOG5003---Assignment-2/README.md

 The Model Design Process include:

-> 1)	Creteria Selection # Geology, Transport and Population
+> 1)	Creteria Selection - Geology, Transport and Population
-> 2)	Layer Normalization # Setting datasets to the same scale e.g. 0 to 255.
+> 2)	Layer Normalization - Setting datasets to the same scale e.g. 0 to 255.
-> 3)	Weighted Overlay # Combining the three layers
+> 3)	Weighted Overlay - Combining the three layers

-The model takes in data from a web-page containing x, y and z values to create the agents for this model.
-Additionally, the model also reads data from an external file containing a 2D list simulating an enviroment.
-This enviroment represents 2D space where the agents can interact with other agents and other elements in that space.
-In this model, agents can move freely, "eat", modify and share their resources with other agents provided that they are within the neighborhood.

-The model, when successfully executed, results into a Graphical User Interface showing the agents interaction based on a certain number of agents and iterations.
+The model works by taking in the input files which represent the criterions used to model the suitability analysis.
+This is aided by a python class which provides a mechanism for reading external data into the model.
+The Jupyter Notebook file which contains the model implementation, will then instantiate the data class to read the data and build an interactive graphical user interface

 __Project Structure:__